Ozzman424/OzzBot/README.md

 1. Download Python 3.10.7 (64bit) or (32bit) whichever your PC takes.
 Link: https://www.python.org/downloads/release/python-3107/
 2. Download Pycharm from Google
-3. Download my code in a zip file, now Extract the file using Winrar(If you don't have it just downloaded from Google)
+3. Download my code in a zip file, now Extract the file using Winrar (If you don't have it just download it from Google) Click extract to whatever the "file name is"
 4. Then move the Extracted files to Pycharm's projects file in C:/Users/Dell/PycharmProjects      (Obviously, if it's a different computer than not Dell)
 5. Download Chrome Webdriver from Google
 6. Make sure to add Chrome Webdriver to PATH, Here is a video      Link: https://www.youtube.com/watch?v=VO64s7TYbOk